Scholarly Communication Services

 Kathleen Flynn is the Subject Librarian for Biology, Chemistry, Physics, Mathematics & Statistics, and Atmospheric & Environmental Sciences.
 She is interested in helping the campus community with data literacy and research data management.

-Angela Hackstadt is the Subject Librarian for Political Science, Public Policy, Public Administration, and Law.
+Angela Hackstadt is the Interim Coordinator of Collection Development, and Subject Librarian for Political Science, Public Policy, Public Administration, and Law.
 Her research interests include scholarly communication, critical librarianship, and government and legal information.

 Ann Kearney is the Collections Conservator at the University at Albany.
 She fields questions about disciplinary style guidelines, including citation and citation tools, and helps address copyright and image use questions.